 The Department of Department of Social, Behavioral, and Population Sciences offers the following degrees:

-- The MPH in Nutrition is a professional degree that addresses the nutrition of individuals, households, and communities through complex issues related to the overabundance of food (obesity) and the lack of it (hunger) from behavioral, environmental, and socio-economic viewpoints.
+The MSPH in Nutrition is a professional degree that addresses the nutrition of individuals, households, and communities through complex issues related to the overabundance of food (obesity) and the lack of it (hunger) from behavioral, environmental, and socio-economic viewpoints.

-- The MPH in Social, Behavioral, and Population Sciences, launching Fall 2021, will be a professional degree in basic and applied public health program development, evaluation, and research to promote health equity.
+The MPH in Social, Behavioral, and Population Sciences is a professional degree in basic and applied public health program development, evaluation, and research to promote health equity.

-- The PhD in Department of Social, Behavioral, and Population Sciences is an academic doctoral degree that provides students with a strong theoretical knowledge of health promotion and behavioral change along with research methodologies and analytical skills.
+The PhD in Social, Behavioral, and Population Sciences is an academic doctoral degree that provides students with a strong theoretical knowledge of health promotion and behavioral change along with research methodologies and analytical skills.
 Community health is a choice for those who would like to work with people and have a desire to improve the health of people in communities and serve as community advocates.
-Within the community health context, students may pursue their interest in: promoting healthy behaviors, women’s and children’s health, international settings, or nutrition and food security.